xgfone/ship/README.md

 	// If true, it won't remove the trailing slash from the registered url path.
 	KeepTrailingSlashPath bool

+	// The size of the the buffer initialized by the buffer pool.
+	//
+	// The default is 2KB.
+	BufferSize int

 	// It is the default mapping to map the method into router.
 The default is
 	//
 	//     map[string]string{